core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Assuming that the server is reachable at the address SRV_ADDR and port number SRV_PORT, the server starts a group observation on one of its resources as defined below.
 The server intends to send multicast notifications for the target resource to the multicast IP address GRP_ADDR and port number GRP_PORT.

-1. The server builds a phantom observation request, i.e., a GET request with an Observe Option set to 0 (register).
+1. The server composes a phantom observation request, i.e., a GET request with an Observe Option set to 0 (register).

 2. The server selects an available value T, from the Token space of a CoAP endpoint used for messages that have: